 22 High Holborn, London WC1V 6BN, United Kingdom

-Built in the 1920s, the pub is cavernous, has a long bar and wooden booths.
+Built in the 1920s, the pub is cavernous and has a long bar and wooden booths.
 Listed in CAMRA’s National Inventory of Historic Pub Interiors, the Cittie of Yorke is a grade II listed public house on London’s High Holborn.
 The pub is owned and operated by Samuel Smith’s Old Brewery.

 Despite the current building being a redevelopment of the 1920s, the buildings on this site have been pubs since 1430.